The Church (band): 1982–1985: The Blurred Crusade, Seance, Remote Luxury, and Persia

 Forgoing a full album, the band released two EPs in 1984, Remote Luxury in March and Persia in August, but only in Australia and New Zealand.
 Both EPs reached the Top 50 on the Australian Albums Chart.
 Again, almost all tracks were written by Kilbey, but compared to Seance, the atmosphere was lighter and less gloomy.
 The band's trademark guitar sound was complemented by the keyboards of guest musicians Davey Ray Moor (from the Crystal Set, which included Kilbey's brother Russell) and Craig Hooper (from the Reels), who joined as an auxiliary member.
 Hooper soon left to form the Mullanes.
+The band then signed to Warner Bros.
+Records in the United States.
+Internationally, the two EPs were repackaged as a single album titled Remote Luxury.
+Its U.S. release was their first record there since the debut album.